How To Get a Job After You Have Been Fired

 Remember, you should be especially careful about criticizing former supervisors since you might be viewed as an employee with an attitude problem.
 Frame any characterizations in a matter of fact manner, without any vitriol.

 Example: “I excelled in previous situations where managers held me accountable but gave me a wide berth in terms of how I reached my goals.
 My recent manager was more comfortable prescribing the specific approach to my cases, and we often disagreed about how to proceed.
 My research indicates that your management approach is consistent with past situations where I have flourished.”

-12. Make a portfolio.
 Prepare and present a portfolio of work samples that demonstrates high-quality work.
 Provide a link to your portfolio and recommendations on your resume to increase the likelihood that recruiters will view this information.

-13. Up your networking efforts.
 Rely on networking as your primary job search strategy.
 Candidates who are unemployed have a better chance of passing initial screens if they have internal advocates at target organizations testifying on their behalf.